cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 * Remove the confusion in the purpose of the cache.
 	* Should we add methods for bare get/set of access tokens?
 	* Should we create an implementation of the cache that accepts an AccessToken cache?
+* Is anyone using the Success URL and Failure URL?
+Can we eliminate or combine them?
 * Create a "liveness" call to ORCID
 	* context.checkOauthUrls
 	* context.checkPublicApi